Bevan Small

-Bevan Small (born 24 February 1992) is a New Zealand cricketer who plays for Central Districts.
-In June 2018, he was awarded a contract with Central Districts for the 2018–19 season.
+Bevan James Small (born 24 February 1992) is a former New Zealand cricketer who played for Central Districts from 2010–11 to 2023–24.

+Small was a right-arm medium-fast bowler and right-handed lower-order batsman.
+He began his career principally as a bowler, but after a series of injuries his bowling fell away and he developed his batting.
+His best first-class bowling figures were 5 for 61 and 2 for 35 when Central Districts defeated Auckland in the 2012–13 Plunket Shield.
+His highest score was 76 against Northern Districts in 2015–16.

-Small, while fielding as the 12th man in January 2012 during the New Zealand domestic HRV Twenty20 competition (currently known as the Super Smash) as a 19-year-old, made a spectacular catch assist on the boundary line.
+While fielding as the twelfth man in January 2012 during the New Zealand domestic HRV Twenty20 competition as a 19-year-old, Small made a spectacular catch assist on the boundary line.
 The catch was completed by teammate Michael Mason.
 The Laws of Cricket indicate that a catch can be initiated outside of the boundary line so long as the player is airborne whenever they are touching the ball; this must remain so until the ball is back inside the boundary (either completed by the same player or, as was the case with Small, completed by a teammate).
 The West Australian thought it was a candidate for the "greatest cricket catch ever", while a commentator during the match called it "possibly the most brilliant piece of fielding I've ever seen".
 The video has received millions of views across various online uploads.

+Small also represented Manawatu in the Hawke Cup from 2009–10 to 2023–24, captaining them in 2023–24 when he top-scored with 51 and took 6 for 66 in their unsuccessful challenge against Hawke's Bay.

+In 2025, Small was awarded the New Zealand Cricket Players' Association scholarship that encourages former players to take up umpiring.